minkione/rev1900/README.md

 this is a already working exploit , unfortunally it has that hardcoded stuff , some more thinking has to be made because , generating null free shellcode for connect back ip 10.0.0.1 takes different size than for example 192.168.1.1 , and size is a constraint here.

-one final remark , this one uses some rop gadgets to bypass aslr , and libc location changes between models and firmware versions.  if a close look is taken on ex extg789vacv2.py , you will see the comments after the registers overwrites. are the relative offsets regarding /lib/libc.so.0 location ... so how to get that reference base address from libc , i did not check if this information was dumped to telnet console , it might , but with serial console if you launch the reference crash test udp.py it will print crash dump report with libc address , next you will have to adapt exploiy.py , better look at extg789vacv2.py as it has the offset math comment already , would like to automate this also ....
+one final remark , this one uses some rop gadgets to bypass aslr , and libc location changes between models and firmware versions.  if a close look is taken on ex extg789vacv2.py , you will see the offset deltacomment after the registers overwrites. are the relative offsets regarding /lib/libc.so.0 location ... so how to get that reference base address from libc , i did not check if this information was dumped to telnet console , it might , but with serial console if you launch the reference crash test udp.py it will print on the serial console of the device the crash dump report with libc address [ insert example here ] , next you will have to adapt exploiy.py... or better look at extg789vacv2.py as it has the offset math comment already , ir can be automated with console args parameters , if time comes by  ....

 so ... what has to be done :